kathirvel13/ProgrammingNotes/NC Linux.md

 You can also try `aptitude` package manager which is `apt` on steroids.

 `grep`  stands for Global Regular Expression Print and it is used for filtering in terminal.
+Likewise, `wc -l` displays the total count of the command.
 ## `snap`
 Unlike `apt`, it does not use repositories to install packages.
 Rather it is like an app store.
 ```shell